Avengers: Infinity War: Theatrical

-Avengers: Infinity War held its world premiere at the Dolby Theatre in Los Angeles on April 23, 2018, screening also at the adjacent El Capitan Theatre and Grauman's Chinese Theatre.
+Avengers: Infinity War held its world premiere at the Dolby Theatre in Hollywood, Los Angeles, on April 23, 2018, screening also at the adjacent El Capitan Theatre and Grauman's Chinese Theatre.
 It was released in most countries worldwide, including the United States, on April 27, with a few debuts beginning as early as April 25, and was shown in IMAX and 3D on select screens.
 In the United States, the film opened in 4,474 theaters, 408 of which were IMAX; this was the widest release for a Disney title ever and the second-widest ever after Despicable Me 3's (2017) 4,529 theaters.
 Three of AMC Theatres' locations screened the film for 24 hours straight, with 53 of their locations having showtimes at either 2 am or 3 am to accommodate demand.
 In India, the film had the biggest release ever for a Hollywood film, opening on nearly 2,000 screens in four languages.
 The film also screened in 515 4DX theaters in 59 countries.
 Avengers: Infinity War was originally scheduled to be released on May 4 in the United States.
 The Chinese release of the film, which opened on May 11, was originally scheduled to end on June 10, but was granted a "rare" extension of 30 days, to end on July 9.
 Avengers: Infinity War is part of Phase Three of the MCU.

 Select footage from the film was screened in various cities during the film's press tour in early April, ahead of the Los Angeles premiere.
 The Russos said only a limited amount of the film would be shown at these screenings to reduce the chance of spoilers being leaked.
 Adam Chitwood of Collider commented that this was "highly unusual as most Marvel movies are screened in their entirety for press about a month before they hit theaters".
 Ahead of the United States release, AMC Theatres in New York City and Orlando, Florida aired an eleven-MCU film marathon beginning on April 25, ending in a screening of Infinity War.
 The El Capitan Theatre in Los Angeles had a similar marathon for the film's release.